Snickers: You're Not You When You're Hungry

 In February 2015, Snickers' Super Bowl XLIX commercial featured a parody of a scene from an episode of The Brady Bunch entitled "The Subject Was Noses."
 In the commercial, Carol and Mike try to calm down a very angry Machete (played by Danny Trejo).
 When the parents give Machete a Snickers bar, he reverts into Marcia before an irate Jan (played by Steve Buscemi) rants upstairs and walks away.
 In a second commercial set earlier, Marcia (as Machete) angrily brushes her hair while yelling through her door.

 In 2016, for Super Bowl 50, another Snickers commercial was made, featuring Willem Dafoe (as Marilyn Monroe) and Eugene Levy, where Willem Dafoe complains about filming the iconic "subway grate" scene in The Seven Year Itch.
 After being given a Snickers, he turns into Marilyn and goes ahead with the scene, with Levy operating the fan below, commenting that the scene will not make the movie's final cut, that nobody would want to see it.
+That same year, the Middle East produced their own Snickers commercial featuring DC Comics' The Joker as the recipient of the Snickers bar, before turning back into a casual poker playing buddy.

 In 2018, Brazil World Cup winner Ronaldo is seen celebrating a goal for Argentina.
 When he notices the confused faces around him, he eats a Snickers and returns to normal.

 The UK version of the campaign usually used British celebrities and, up until 2018, retained the slogan from the Mr. T. era.
 In the initial advertisement, Joan Collins and Stephanie Beacham featured as locker room footballers who had turned into them due to being hungry.
 In 2014, Rowan Atkinson as Mr. Bean returned on television by appearing on several UK Snickers commercials and cinema spots, in place of a martial arts master who had turned into him as a result of hunger.
-Later, in 2018, Elton John appeared in a new advertisement where he turns into African American rapper Boogie after he eats a Snickers; the latter had turned into the former due to hunger (the slogan appeared on a turntable in this advertisement).
+Later, in 2018, Elton John appeared in an advertisement where he turned into African American rapper Boogie after he eats a Snickers; the latter had turned into the former due to hunger (the slogan appeared on a turntable in this advertisement).

-This campaign was revived in 2022 in the UK under a slightly different form and new slogan "You're Unfiltered When You're Hungry" while using the initial American "Satisfies" slogan.

-Confused?
+Nitro sponsorship

+In 2013, Snickers began to sponsor Nitro at Six Flags Great Adventure.

 Maybe You Just Need A Snickers

-In 2020, a new, albeit short-lived, campaign was introduced that focused on people doing things that contradicted what they think they are doing, such as a man crawling along rocky ground when he thought he was climbing a rock face, the new slogan above indicating it to be the result of hunger-induced confusion.
+In 2020, a new campaign was trialed, focusing on the theme of people doing things that contradicted what they think they are doing, such as a man crawling along rocky ground when he thought he was climbing a rock face, the new slogan for this commercial, "Confused?
+Maybe you just need a Snickers", indicating hunger-induced confusion.
+Nitro at Six Flags Great Adventure also features this advertisement style (see above).
+This campaign was revived in the UK in 2024 to promote the 2024 UEFA European Football Championships, featuring footballers Bukayo Saka and Luka Modrić.

+In 2025, Snickers announced an ambassador for their brand- Mingyu from popular boy group Seventeen.